DorianDepriester/Elasticipy/docs/source/Tutorials/Tutorial_wave-velocities.rst

     >>> cp, cs_fast, cs_slow = C.wave_velocity(rho)

-One can check that for a given direction (say, **x**), the velocities are arranged in the right order:
+One can check that for a given direction (say, **x**), the velocities are sorted in the right order:

     >>> x = [1, 0, 0]
     >>> print(cp.eval(x), cs_fast.eval(x), cs_slow.eval(x))